alebairos/xfutebol/singleboard-manual.md

 ### 4.8 Algebraic Notation

-**Piece Identifier**: A letter or combination of letters that uniquely identifies the piece type and player.
-For example, 1M for Player 1's Midfielder, 2D for Player 2's Defender.
+**Piece Identifier and Origin Tile**: The move begins with the identifier of the piece and its current position.
+For example, At1A3 for Player 1's Attacker at tile A3, Df2C2 for Player 2's Defender at tile C2.

-**Action**: A keyword or abbreviation that indicates the action taken by the piece.
-For example, PASS, MOVE, SHOOT, SPRINT, INTERCEPT.
+**Action**: A keyword indicating the action taken, such as MOVE, PASS, SHOOT, SPRINT, or INTERCEPT.

-**Target Tile**: The board tile to which the action is directed, in standard chess notation (letter followed by a number).
-For example, B4, C3.
+**Target Tile and Piece**: The destination tile for the action, followed by the identifier of any piece occupying that tile.
+In standard chess notation, this is a letter followed by a number, and if applicable, the piece identifier.
+For instance, B4At2 would mean tile B4 occupied by Player 2's Attacker.

-#### Example Using the Proposed Notation
+#### Examples Using the Adjusted Notation

-**Player 1's Turn**
-First Movement: Midfielder's PASS to B4.

-Notation: 1M1 PASS B4.
+Player 1's Attacker Moves to an Empty Tile: At1A3 MOVE B4

-Interpretation: Player 1's first Midfielder performs a PASS action to tile B4.
+**Interpretation**: Player 1's Attacker at A3 moves to the empty tile B4.

-Second Movement: Attacker's MOVE to B4.

-Notation: 1A1 MOVE B4.
+*Player 2's Defender Intercepts Player 1's Midfielder**: Df2C2 INTERCEPT B4Md1

+**Interpretation**: Player 2's Defender at C2 intercepts at tile B4, where Player 1's Midfielder is positioned.
+Player 1's Midfielder Passes to Player 1's Attacker: Md1C4 PASS E5At1

-Interpretation: Player 1's first Attacker performs a MOVE action to tile B4, where the ball is now located.
+**Interpretation**: Player 1's Midfielder at C4 passes to tile E5, where Player 1's Attacker is positioned.

-**Player 2's Turn**
-First Movement: Defender's MOVE to C3.

-Notation: 2D1 MOVE C3.

-Interpretation: Player 2's first Defender performs a MOVE action to tile C3.
-Second Movement: Defender's INTERCEPT at B4.

-Notation: 2D1 INTERCEPT B4.

-Interpretation: Player 2's first Defender performs an INTERCEPTION on tile B4.